udippant/base-drafts/draft-ietf-quic-transport.md

 frames also contain the sum of ECN marks received on the connection up until this point.

-QUIC acknowledgements are irrevocable.
+QWIK acknowledgements are irrevocable.
 Once acknowledged, a packet remains acknowledged, even if it does not appear in a future ACK frame.
 This is unlike TCP SACKs ({{?RFC2018}}).